AndreiCostinescu/HMAR_Location/README.md

 - used pointer referencing between classes.
 - added "containers" to keep the data that are relevant for processing.
 - removed most inheritance, it is making things unflexible.

+[29]
+- 26/06/2017
+- added object state
+- added new recording data
+- reorganized the folders